-Critical habitat was identified in the Recovery Strategy for the Northern and Southern Resident Killer Whales in Canada (2011) and is protected from destruction by a Species at Risk Act Section 58(4) Order.
+Identification of Critical Habitat is informed by Science, and based on consistent and prolonged seasonal occupancy and use of the area by SRKW.
+Critical habitat is described as the habitat required for the survival and recovery of the species, is identified in the Recovery Strategy for the Northern and Southern Resident Killer Whales (Orcinus orca) in Canada (2011) and is protected from destruction by a Species at Risk Act Section 58(4) Order.
 The Recovery Strategy and Action Plan identify specific actions intended to protect killer whale critical habitat and its attributes.
 These actions include enforcement, protection, management, research, stewardship and public education.
 These actions are undertaken by multiple DFO sectors and the outcomes will inform further actions.
 The Department has received science advice regarding other areas of habitat that are important to the survival and recovery of northern and southern resident killer whales.
 This advice will be considered for the possible identification of additional critical habitat in the Recovery Strategy; consultation on such an addition would occur before a change is made to the Recovery Strategy.